ivcap-works/ivcap-cli/README.md

 With the following command we are creating a context named `cip-2` for the IVCAP deployment at `https://api2.green-cirrus.com`

 ```
-% ivcap config create-context cip-2 --url https://api2.green-cirrus.com
+% ivcap context create cip-2 --url https://api2.green-cirrus.com
 Context 'cip-2' created.
 ```

-If we have multiple contexts, we can easily switch with `config use-context`
+If we have multiple contexts, we can easily switch with `context set`

 ```
-% ivcap config use-context cip-2
+% ivcap context set cip-2
 Switched to context 'cip-2'.
 ```

 The following command lists all the configured contexts:

 ```
-% ivcap config get-contexts
+% ivcap context list
 +---------+-----------+-----------------------------+------------------------------+
 | CURRENT | NAME      | ACCOUNTID                   | URL                          |
 +---------+-----------+-----------------------------+------------------------------+